The Ball 60 Racing Engine

 The previously-noted September 1948 M.A.N. article by Edward Ingram described the Ball 60 in great detail.
 Ingram began by classifying the engine as “another outstanding example of recent advances in racing engine design”.
 He noted the manufacturer’s claim that the engine peaked at around 16,000 RPM, a speed which could be achieved on the test bench with a 12x6 airscrew cut down to 9x6.
 Ingram claimed to have personally witnessed a demonstration of the validity of this claim.
 Naturally, to take best advantage of the engine’s performance it would have been necessary to load it for a somewhat lower speed on the ground to allow it to pick up to its peak once the model was off and running.

 Ingram then described the engine’s main features, offering the manufacturer’s explanations for some of them.
 He pointed out that the dual bypass system allowed the use of 6 transfer apertures in the cylinder, an unusually large number for racing engines of the era, together with the retention of the standard 6 exhaust apertures divided between the two stacks fore and aft.
 A further claimed advantage of dual bypassing was the ability to mount the cylinder with the exhaust stacks in either left-hand or right-hand orientations.
-That said, we noted earlier that the engines appear to have been supplied with the stacks discharging to the left, as on the illustrated replica example.
+That said, we noted earlier that the majority of the engines appear to have been supplied with the stacks discharging to the left, as on the illustrated replica example.

 The unusual needle valve design also received favorable comment from Ingram, who felt that it would provide superior atomization of the fuel.
 Ingram also commented upon the engine’s unusually tall intake venturi, citing the manufacturer’s seemingly somewhat dubious claim that the intake length provided “a reserve charge between the jet and the rotary valve which in turn gives a smoother action at the jet”.
 How the basis for this claim was substantiated is unclear ………a long intake venturi does generally promote better carburetion, but the “reserve” theory seems a little shaky to me!